jbannick/hellokata-java/src/modules/mod_libs/hellomodlibversioned2/Readme.md

 5. At the command line, execute: run7.sh

-The Java 7 app and Multi-release library should display:
+The Java 7 app should display:
 ````
 Hello Java 7 App!
 This app is running under Java version 1.7.0_80